 You should allow for eight ounces (or half a pound) of steak per person.
 However, if you are cooking something that will significantly cook down like brisket go for 3/4 of a pound per person

-How Much Brisket Per Person
+How Much Brisket Per Person?

 Therefore it is recommended you get about 2 pounds more per person.
 Besides, it is always good to have leftovers.

-How Much Pulled Pork Per Person
+How Much Pulled Pork Per Person?

 2nd Rule: You need to anticipate your meat to reduce by about 50%, so if cook 20 pounds of raw pork you will only have 10 pounds to serve.

-How Much Pork Tenderloin Per Person
+How Much Pork Per Person?

 When you plan to serve pork tenderloin it is recommended you allow about 1/3 to 1/2 pound per person.